-Knowing the meaning of some idioms belonging to this peculiar language, will grant you an undeniable advantage next time you’re haggling at your favourite Paris flea market.
+Knowing the meaning of some idioms belonging to this peculiar language will grant you an undeniable advantage next time you’re haggling at your favorite Paris flea market.
 We’ve decrypted for you 10 idioms you will likely hear at French flea markets.

 Flea Market Idiom #1.
 “Acheter au cul du camion” (literal: to buy something at the back of the truck)

-Acheter au cul du camion means to buy something from a junk dealers, while he is still unpacking.
+Acheter au cul du camion means to buy something from a junk dealer, while he is still unpacking.
 But beware: Being an early bird is not enough.
-You will also need to be swift because you will compete with other professional merchant and antique dealers who also buy au cul du camion.
-Competition will be fierce, and your haggling margin pretty narrow.
+You will also need to be swift because you will compete with other professional merchants and antique dealers who also buy au cul du camion.
+The competition will be fierce, and your haggling margin pretty narrow.

 Flea Market Idiom #2.
 “Un mouton à cinq pattes” (literal: a five legged sheep)